 While going back to school can be fraught with obstacles for parents and children alike following a divorce, these tips can make the transition easier on all involved.

 If you have questions regarding child support, child custody, or a separate parenting issue, we can help.
-Contact the Boulder child custody attorneys at Goff & Goff today for a free initial consultation.
+Contact the Boulder child custody attorneys at Goff & Goff, LLC today for a free initial consultation.